0x78654C/xTerminal/README.md

                    -sao : Saves the lines containing a provided text from all files in current directory and subdirectories.
                           Example1: cat -sao <search_text> -o <file_to_save>
                           Example2: cat -sao <search_text> <part_of_file_name> -o <file_to_save>
-                   -sm  : Output lines containing a provided text from multiple fies in current directory.
+                   -sm  : Output lines containing a provided text from multiple files in current directory.
                           Example: cat -sm <search_text> <file_search_in1;file_search_in2;file_search_in_n>
                    -smo : Saves the lines containing a provided text from multiple files in current directory.
                           Example: cat -smo <search_text> <file_search_in1;file_search_in2;file_search_in_n> -o <file_to_save>